PwzXxm/raft-lite/README.md

 ## Testing

 Raft is a system that can be very hard to test and verify.
 We provide 3 type of tests (unit, functional and integration) and a simulation tool.
-We run all unit and functional tests in our continue integration so all changes we made are verified.
+We run all unit and functional tests in our continuous integration so all changes we made are verified.

 ### Unit test